benpueschel/ippsample-docker/README.md

 ```

 To configure DNS-SD (using Avahi), you need to pass environment variables to the container as explained in the [flungo/avahi Docker image](https://github.com/flungo-docker/avahi?tab=readme-ov-file#environment-variables).
+For more information about the available options, see the [avahi-daemon.conf man page](https://manpages.debian.org/stretch/avahi-daemon/avahi-daemon.conf.5.en.html).

 For example:
 ```bash